ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #movedatacenter}

 You need to order a new {{site.data.keyword.filestorage_short}} share in the correct data center, and then cancel the {{site.data.keyword.filestorage_short}} device that you ordered in the incorrect location.
+You can create a duplicate of your share, and cancel the parent share.
+For more information, see [Creating and managing duplicate volumes](/docs/FileStorage?topic=FileStorage-duplicatevolume).

-When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
-You can still see the volume in the console during those 24 hours.
+When the share is canceled, the request is followed by a 24-hour reclaim wait period.
+You can still see the storage volume in the console during those 24 hours.
 Billing for the volume stops immediately.
 When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## Measuring IOPS
 {: faq}